MaarceloLuiz/springboot-weather-forecast/README.md

 - Commit and Push Changes:
   - Stages the updated README.md file and commits the changes with the message: Update weather forecast.
   - Pushes the changes to the main branch of the repository and includes a fallback (*|| echo "No changes to commit"*) in case there are no updates to the forecast tables.

+## Step 5: Ensure your Workflow has permission to push changes to your repository
+- Go to your repository settings:
+  - Settings > Actions > General
+- Under Workflow permissions, select:
+    - **Read and write permissions**
+- Click **Save**.

-### Step 5: Run the Workflow or Let it Run Automatically
+## Step 6: Run the Workflow or Let it Run Automatically
 - Manually Run the Workflow:
   - Go to the **Actions** tab in your repository.
   - Find the **"Update Weather Forecast"** workflow in the list.